 How do you make fried corn?

-This recipe starts with bacon, which is cooked in a skillet until crisp.
-The bacon is removed from the pan and corn kernels and onions are fried in the bacon grease, along with some seasonings and a bit of sugar.
+Start by cooking your bacon in a skillet until it is crispy.
+The bacon is then removed from the pan and corn kernels and onions are fried in the bacon grease, along with some seasonings and a bit of sugar.
 The sugar helps the corn to get those flavorful caramelized bits.
 The final step is to stir the bacon back into the corn and add a sprinkling of chives.
-I always serve my fried corn alongside grilled chicken, and it’s the perfect easy side dish for a summer gathering.

 - You can use fresh or frozen corn kernels for this recipe.
 I don’t recommend using canned corn because it has added sodium and the texture isn’t as good.
 Yellow and white corn work equally well here.